GitHub Pages PR Previews

 What I wanted

-The goal was to keep things simple:
+The goal was simple:

 2. Generate a preview URL for each pull request